The struggle for freedom is not a path of easy victories; it is the path of enduring hope against overwhelming odds.

 Clash - Eshtebak

-At the moment of writing, I have still watched fewer than half of these films, simply because Israel-Palestine (by extension Lebanon, and by further extension to that: Iran) have been the priorite so far.
-I’ll have more to say later, but anyway the work of Mohamad Diab (Cairo 678 and Clash) is pretty interesting.
-Also, The Unknown Saint is good if you’re in the mood for something quirky, away from the eye of the Middle East storm.
+At the moment of writing, I have still watched fewer than half of these films, simply because Israel-Palestine (by extension Lebanon, and by further extension to that: Iran) have been the priority so far.
+I’ll have more to say later, but anyway the work of Mohamed Diab (Cairo 678 and Clash) is pretty interesting.
+Also, The Unknown Saint, a Morrocan film, is good if you’re in the mood for something quirky, away from the eye of the Middle East storm.
 Tunisia, the original home of the Arab Spring, has made an interesting contribution since then.
 Although only a very short film, Aya (available on Netflix last time I checked) is well worth searching out.
 It’s heartbreaking, but it says a lot in little or no time at all.
+Of course I can’t mention Tunisia and Morocco without also acknowledging their later neighbour, Algeria.
+And when we talk about those three countries together, we are also going to be soon talking about France.
+Hence you’ll find films in this section which also turn up in the Arab (et al.) Diaspora section at the bottom of this page.

 Films from/about Iraq, Syria and Lebanon